analogcode/606-Inspired-Synth-Drums/README.md

 ## 606 Synth Snare

-The snare is a 99% match for a hardware sample.
+The snare is an audible match for a hardware sample.
 Every drum hit is unique and different, like real analog hardware.

 The snare keeps the two useful parts separate.
 A short high-pitched shell gives it the note, then two bandpass filters shape the noise into the wire sound.
 I left a very quiet low ring under the noise so the two halves land as one drum.